30+ Best Things to Do in Halifax, Nova Scotia

 The Board Room Game Cafe

-Another great rainy day activity is head to The Board Room Game Cafe.
-They have a huge selection of board and card games to go with your coffee and cookie or pint and sammie.
+Another great rainy day activity is The Board Room Game Cafe.
+They have a huge selection of board and card games to go with your coffee and cookie or pint and sandwich.
 Want to try a new game but the thought of stumbling your way through new rules is daunting?
-They have a game boss on hand to talk you through it.
+They have game teachers on hand to talk you through it.
+For just $6 you can play as many games as you like.

 Take a Food Tour

 One of the best ways to get to know a new place is through their food.
 And one of the best ways to get to know the food is on a food tour.
-Choose from one of Local Tasting Tours’ daytime tours or join them for a night out in Halifax, sampling the best in local food along the way.
+Choose from one of Curated Food Tours’ five walking options that will take you to some of Halifax’s best restaurants or hop in a van with Taste Halifax and explore the culinary delights around the city and beyond.

 Roll Around the City